HashNotAdam/blog/content/blog/007-cards-against-isolation-authentication.md

 the 0.89.x versions.
 I also like to add `rubocop-performance` which gives tips about how to re-write your code for better performance, `rubocop-rails` which knows about Rails specific styles, and `rubocop-rspec` for styles related to the testing framework.
-We haven’t added Rspec yet but we may as well get all the Rubocop stuff out of the way now.
+We haven’t added RSpec yet but we may as well get all the Rubocop stuff out of the way now.

 I find it easier to quickly scan my gem list when they are in alphabetical order